 But all is not lost.
 Some schools do decide to run summer courses.
 These are short courses where students spend a few weeks learning English.
 Often these are not just English but also combined with recreational activities.
 The students may well be away from home camping out or living in hostel type accommodation while they learn.

-There are jobs teaching here and places like Italy have regular summer camps where English is used and taught.
+There are jobs teaching here and places like Italy and Spain have regular summer camps where English is used and taught.

 However, whilst it is possible to find work in places like these, it’s often very difficult.